versionone/VersionOne.Integration.FitNesse/README.md

 # VersionOne Integration for FitNesse

 ## Want to contribute?
-If you are interested in contributing to this project, please contact [Acey Bunch](mailto:acey.bunch@versionone.com).
+If you are interested in contributing to this project, please contact [VersionOne openAgile Support](mailto:openAgileSupport@versionone.com).